-I’ve shared a lot of tactics about setting up and optimising the performance of your Facebook ads.
+I’ve shared a lot of tactics for setting up and optimising the performance of your Facebook ads.

-From installing the pixel to building targeted audiences, creating awesome ad copy and explaining every single Facebook ad campaign objective in depth, we’ve been through a lot together.
+From installing the pixel to building targeted audiences, creating awesome ad copy and explaining every single Facebook ad campaign objective in-depth, we’ve been through a lot.

-But despite all this, I’ve never explained what you should do when everything goes your way.
+But I’ve never explained what you should do when everything goes your way.

-If you’ve hit upon an ad formula that’s providing you with the results you’ve been aiming for, you’re going to want to scale it up.
+If you’ve hit upon an ad formula that’s generating results, you’re going to want to scale it up.

-In this guide I’m going to keep things as simple as possible (as usual), by sharing 2 ad scaling strategies that anybody can perform.
+In this guide, I’m going to keep things simple, by sharing 2 ad scaling strategies that anybody can perform.

 Before We Get Going…

 A successful Facebook ad campaign is not necessarily measured in conversions, it’s measured in terms of your advertising aims.